simplycode07/Paint-app-with-pygame/readme.md

+# PygPaint
-# Paint App made with pygame (I haven't named it yet)
+Drawing application made with pygame

 https://github.com/simplycode07/Paint-app-with-pygame/assets/72332741/3d718225-b3c0-4a7e-b3bd-1da7c5e55c1a

-## Worst painting app ever!!
+## Worst painting app ever!! (probably but atleast it works)
 It's a really basic and one of the worst painting app ever created

 ## Features
-To be honest nothing much
+To be honest nothing much but
 - You can Create really bad images with it
-- You can Save images you have created
+- You can Save "masterpieces" that you have created
 - Added tool to draw rectangles and circles
 - Fill Area
 - but it comes with a color palette with 7 colors and a random color which is generated when program starts